matthieupauze/k8s-setup-script/k8s-setup.md

 # K8s setup

-Big kudos to [LinuxTechi.com](https://www.linuxtechi.com/install-kubernetes-on-ubuntu-22-04/) for their great guide.
+Thanks to [LinuxTechi.com](https://www.linuxtechi.com/install-kubernetes-on-ubuntu-22-04/) for their great guide.

-## This is a trace of the commands in the exact order that they were run during our proof of concept setup
+---

+## Shared setup for Master and all Worker machines

-These first few commands must be run on both the Master as well as the Worker machines for installing all of their base dependencies
+These first few commands must be run on both the Master as well as the Worker machines for installing all of their base dependencies.

-These commands will disable the file system swap files if there are any on your machines
+Kubernetes has a strict requirement for disabling system swap files.

 ```sh
 sudo swapoff -a
 sudo sed -i '/^[^#]/ s/\(^.*swap.*$\)/#\1/' /etc/fstab
 ```

-Config
+Containerd and iptables Config

 ```sh
 sudo tee /etc/modules-load.d/containerd.conf <<EOF